 Being effective as an ecommerce entrepreneur means testing everything, this includes testing other channels like marketplaces.
 Sites like eBay and even Craigslist can be great places to get some of your initial sales.
 These are ideal when starting because these marketplaces already have traffic and people searching for products.
 This provides you with a boost when first starting out and while you work on building your SEO and organic search results on Google.

-We’ve mentioned Reddit time and time again, and for good reason.
+We’ve mentioned Reddit before, and for good reason.
 Reddit is a massive community of smart people, and they divide themselves into niche specific subreddits based on their interests.
 With thousands of subreddits, you’re sure to find a niche specific community that likely has a high level of interest in your products.

 It’s important to note that you can’t just go in thinking you can sell your products in these subreddits.
 That would be like walking into a party that you weren't invited to and trying to sell people a watch from your open trench coat.
 To make Reddit work for you, you must become part of the community and contribute.
 The payoff is not only potential sales to a highly targeted group of people, but also a community of like minded people you can build some great relationships with.